arnavvalvekar/hacktx/README.md

 ## ✨ **Product Pitch**

 EcoFin Carbon helps people see the environmental impact of their spending and learn to finance life more sustainably.
-It analyzes transactions, estimates kgCO₂e, and surfaces smart suggestions and rewards to nudge greener choices—without losing sight of budgets and goals.
+It analyzes transactions, estimates kgCO₂e, and surfaces smart suggestions and rewards to nudge greener choices without losing sight of budgets and goals.

 ## 🏆 **Key Features**